You are here

 The Health Sciences Library is located in the Northern Ontario School of Medicine.

-Located on the first floor of the English School of Education building (Room 103), the CRC houses provincial curriculum documents, educational methods and strategy texts, specific texts for all subjects covered under the Ontario Curriculum.
+Located on the third floor of the English School of Education building (Room 308), the CRC houses provincial curriculum documents, educational methods and strategy texts, specific texts for all subjects covered under the Ontario Curriculum.